ajstorch/ajstorch/README.md

-- 👋 Working on AI agents for industrials.
+- 👋 Stanford MS Data Science; Working on AI agents for industrials.
 Neo'24
 - 📫 How to reach me: ajstorch@stanford.edu

 <!---